Waste Management (NYSE:WM) Releases FY 2021 Earnings Guidance

 Waste Management (NYSE:WM) updated its FY 2021 earnings guidance on Tuesday.
-The company provided EPS guidance of – for the period.
+The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $17.12 billion-$17.20 billion, compared to the consensus revenue estimate of $16.89 billion.

-Several equities research analysts recently commented on WM shares.
-Oppenheimer lifted their price objective on Waste Management from $146.00 to $148.00 and gave the stock an outperform rating in a report on Wednesday.
-The Goldman Sachs Group began coverage on Waste Management in a research report on Tuesday, April 13th.
-They issued a buy rating and a $145.00 target price on the stock.
-Raymond James raised their target price on Waste Management from $144.00 to $147.00 and gave the stock an outperform rating in a research report on Wednesday.
-BMO Capital Markets raised their target price on Waste Management from $140.00 to $145.00 and gave the stock an outperform rating in a research report on Wednesday.
-Finally, Robert W. Baird cut Waste Management from an outperform rating to a neutral rating and lowered their price objective for the company from $128.00 to $122.00 in a research report on Tuesday, February 16th.
-Two research analysts have rated the stock with a sell rating, five have assigned a hold rating and six have given a buy rating to the company’s stock.
-The company presently has an average rating of Hold and a consensus price target of $129.77.

 About Waste Management